postsaurav/BC-Code-Samples/src/Handle CSV/Readme.md

 - Respect the current page filters by passing a `Record Item` with filters to the codeunit.
 - Add more columns (e.g., Item Category, Posting Group) or localize captions.
 - Allow delimiter selection (e.g., semicolon) or export to TSV.

+## Contributing
+If you would like to contribute to this project, please fork the repository and submit a pull request.
+We welcome contributions that improve the functionality and usability of the preview report action.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact
+For any inquiries or support, please contact the [Project Maintainer](mailto:info@edhateconsulting.com?subject=Handle%CSV&body=Hi%20Saurav,%0ARequire%20Support%20for%20following%20issues:%0A)